FirstPersonKSP/KSP-ProbeControlRoom/README.md

 	 a.
 MannedVessel: Bottom right, above the KerbalAvatars is a IVA button
 	 b.
 UnmannedVessel: Use the CameraMode button (C) to access/leave IVA
 	 c.
 Righclick the ProbeCore and click "IVA from here"
-	 d. click the IVA button in the toolbar (if installed)
+	 d. click the IVA button in the toolbar

 Extended